 What would you advise for conflict resolution?

-Everyone has an opinion, so let’s dig deeper and figure out what a daughter-in-law needs:
+Everyone has an opinion, so let’s dig deeper and figure out what a daughter-in-law needs.

 Can you explain to her that the farm cash flow works differently?
-The capital reserves for large purchases take a few months or years to pay-off to zero?
+That capital reserves for large purchases take a few months or years to pay-off to zero?
 Explain that decisions are made to find assets that generate revenue and a house is not typically a revenue generator on the farm, so be careful with those farm home expenses.
-Keep good track of family living costs.
+Keep a good track of family living costs.

 What attitude are you bringing home to the family unit from your business meetings?
 Are you frustrated?
 Does your spouse realize that there are always many sides to a story?

 Picture Perfect House

 He was hoping for a new location, and she was not interested in leaving the city.
 What is this conflict really about?
 Do you have the courage to call a family council and talk about your future farm vision, your values, and cherished beliefs?

 Please and Thank You

 I know a young farm wife who is horrified that her mother-in-law does not have the common decency to open the gifts the young woman presents to her.
 Her husband is not protecting her or helping his mother understand that Mom is seeding the divorce cloud.

 Pretending Everything is Just Fine

-I am curious why many young women who come from a totally different conflict style family are not given a chance to express their concerns and issues in a forum that is respectful.
-You allow the accountant and financial planner to look at the numbers, but are you being honest about the tension and poor family dynamic that will blow apart the best-laid plan?
+I am curious why many young women who come from a totally different conflict resolution style family are not given a chance to express their concerns and issues in a respectful forum.
+You allow the accountant and financial planner to look at the numbers.
+But are you being honest about the tension and poor family dynamic that will blow apart the best-laid plan?

 Privacy with Respect

 Your son and daughter-in-law may now occupy the main yard home residence.
-You are used to being on site to lend a hand and be the “hired help.”
+You are used to being onsite to lend a hand and be the “hired help.”